 Please note that health information, warnings, and concerns change all the time.
 This information is not final and should in no way be considered health advice.
 It is always recommended that you check with your local health professional before traveling to a different country.
 Some recommended vaccinations for Costa Rica travel are vaccines that protect against contracting hepatitis A and B, measles, typhoid, and other.
 If you are traveling to Costa Rica from South America and Sub-Saharan Africa, you will require a Yellow Fever vaccination.
+Although Costa Rica also carries a risk of Dengue Fever and the Zika Virus, no vaccinations exist at this time.
+Some areas like the Caribbean Coast can carry a small risk of Malaria.
+No vaccinations exist for this but you can have pills subscribed.
+Some areas like Tortuguero, famous for its canals, will have a larger mosquito population.
 For a more information read through our Costa Rica Vaccines page.

 We have collected some of the most recommended items and things to pack for your Costa Rica vacation.
 Possessions such as drugstore items, toiletries, pharmaceuticals, personal valuables, underwear, and others are missing on this list as we consider them as basics and staples in your suitcase/luggage.